How to run the Polyglot Code Scanner

 Usually you will just run:

-"--coupling" - enables temporal coupling.
+--coupling - enables temporal coupling.
 This can be very very slow to calculate - if you don't want it, don't specify this option!
-TODO: link to temporal coupling explanation
+See the temporal coupling page for more.

 The scanner actually works in terms of directories and subdirectories, rather than really caring too much about git repositories.
 (It's even possible to work with code without git data - in theory, though this is probably broken once you try to visualise the results)